CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-2.md

    function calculateNumbers(var1, var2)
    ```

-   A whole function body will be automatically suggested by GitHub Copilot in gray text.
+   > **Note**: A whole function body will be automatically suggested by GitHub Copilot in gray text.
 Here's an example of what you are likely to see; however, the precise recommendation could vary.

    ![](../media/skills-function.png)